tagion/tagion/docs/docs/misc/audit/audit.md

 SL-2:
 The crypt calls crypt_parse which calls the `real` AES function.
-The diffence between crypt and crypt_parse is that crypt_parse overwrites the input data but crypt copies it if the input and out data does not overlap.
+The difference between crypt and crypt_parse is that crypt_parse overwrites the input data but crypt copies it if the input and out data does not overlap.

 SL-3:
 NativeSecp256k1 context constructor change to use SECP256K1_CONTEXT_NONE